openhab/openhab-addons/bundles/org.openhab.binding.lutron/README.md

 Because of limitations in RadioRA 2, you cannot monitor the state of a pulsed CCO.
 Therefore, the channel state will only transition OFF->ON->OFF when you send a ON command.

-For maintained CCOs, sending ON and OFF commands works as expected, and the channel state updates as expected when either OpenHAB commands or external events change the CCO device state.
+For maintained CCOs, sending ON and OFF commands works as expected, and the channel state updates as expected when either openHAB commands or external events change the CCO device state.

 Example: